Fitness Buddies: Exercising With Your Dog Slideshow

 Establishing a Routine

 When exercising with your dog, watch for signs that one of you may be overdoing it.
 You may be working too hard if you are too breathless to carry on a conversation.
-Your dog may be overworked if he is breathing fast, panting excessively, staggering, or refusing to follow you.
+Your dog may be overworked if they are breathing fast, panting excessively, staggering, or refusing to follow you.
 If either of you are stiff, sore, or exhausted for hours after a workout, take it easier next time.

 Preventing Heat Exhaustion